solid/webid-profile/notes/pre-final-draft.md

 ```
 <?WebID> <http://www.w3.org/ns/solid/terms#oidcIssuer> <?Issuer> .
 ```
-If a single statement with the solid:oidcIsuer predicate is found, the app wanting to login SHOULD redirect to the URL specifed by the value of `?Issuer`.
+If a single statement with the solid:oidcIssuer predicate is found, the app wanting to login SHOULD redirect to the URL specified by the value of `?Issuer`.

 If multiple Issuers are found, the app SHOULD offer the user a choice and redirect to the chosen `?Issuer`.